 Any stitches are removed day 5 to 9 post surgery.
 You may get up and about the day of surgery, but common sense precautions about straining and exercise need to be taken.
 Most people take between 10 days to 2 weeks off of work for neck lift surgery.

 Recovery from Neck Lift Surgery

 Neck lift is a very safe procedure with very few problems.
 The main potential problem is postoperative bleeding in the first few days after surgery.
 This is very uncommon.
 You can decrease this risk by sleeping on your back, managing your blood pressure if you take blood pressure tablets, by avoiding certain foods, medications or vitamins that can cause you to bleed (we will provide you with a list) and not straining when going to the bathroom post-surgery.

 Neck lift is performed in a private, accredited hospital under general anaesthetic with a qualified anaesthetist and usually take approximately up to 2 hours.
 Isolated neck lifts are usually a day stay procedure.
 You will require someone to pick you up to care for you for a few days and take you to Silkwood for your post-op appointments.

-You can expect to pay approximately $23,000 including the surgeon’s fee, assistant’s fee, anesthetist’s fee, hospital stay and garments if necessary.
-Your surgeon and cosmetic surgery consultant will discuss and determine the costs on the day of your consultation.
+Dr Nettle’s surgical fee is approximately $15,000.
+This does not include the assistant fee, anaesthetist fee, hospital stay and garments if necessary.
+Dr Nettle and our cosmetic surgery consultant Michelle will discuss and determine the costs on the day of your consultation.